 Over 300,000 children suffer from arthritis in the United States.
 Arthritis, however, is still generally thought of as an older-person’s disease.
 Very few support organizations are available to these young patients specifically.
 That’s where Children and Arthritis has stepped in.

-Children and Arthritis is a 501(c)(3) nonprofit organization headquartered in Shreveport, Louisiana.
+Children and Arthritis, Inc. is a 501(c)(3) nonprofit organization headquartered in Shreveport, Louisiana.
 It was founded by Dr. and Mrs. Tom Pressly in 1990.
-Partnering with Shriner’s Hospital of Shreveport, Tom began to volunteer his services in a free monthly clinic at the hospital.
+Partnering with Shriner’s Hospital of Shreveport, Dr. Pressly began to volunteer his services in a free monthly clinic at the hospital.
 He saw the need for patients to gain support outside the walls of a doctor’s office and shared this idea with his wife, Tracy.
 As a child, Tracy participated in a camp for children with diabetes and found it helpful in dealing with the disease.
-She suggested to her husband that the concept might work well for children dealing with rheumatic diseases.
-And Voila!
+She suggested to her husband that the concept might work well for children dealing with rheumatic diseases and voila!
 Jambalaya Jubilee was born!

-About Jambalaya Jubilee
+Camp Jambalaya Jubilee